jeroen92/zfs-stats-mysql/README.md

 Dependencies:

-  -FreeBSD installation with a working /sbin/sysctl
+  -FreeBSD/Solaris installation

   -ZFS

   -MySQL connector (delivered with this package)

-VERSION 1.0
+VERSION 1.1
-First stable version released.
+Added Solaris support.
 To install:

   1. Download the files from the GIT repo to your FreeBSD machine.